ashutosh0gupta/ventme/ventme-django-server/README.md

    $tr -dc 'a-z0-9!@#$%^&*(-_=+)' < /dev/urandom | head -c50

 Note: every install must have a different secret key
    * We are currently not sending any notification emails.
-Therefore, no need to set up any meaning full values in the list
+Therefore, no need to set up any meaningful values for emails.

   4. __Initialize db__